waynedovey/flask-vote-app/README.md

 open http://$VOTE_APP/
 ```

+Now, make changes to the local file(s) and re-build the app.
+To re-build the app on the server, run the above "oc start-build" command again.

 ## CodeReady Workspace deployment

 You can instantiate a workspace on demand by opening the devfile.yaml file in CodeReady Workspaces.